 - Intense physical trauma to the breast, such as a car accident, can lead to breast implant rupture

 - Normal ageing of certain types of implants can eventually lead to some wear and tear, and cause the implant to rupture.
-As implants typically last 10 years or more, this can be accelerated by insertion of the wrong implant size or inferior type of implant.
+As implants typically last 10 years or more, this can be accelerated by the insertion of the wrong implant size or an inferior type of implant.

 - Accidental perforation during the initial implant surgery is thought to be responsible for half of the cases of breast implant rupture.
 The implant can sustain a microscopic perforation during insertion, which in turn becomes larger and leads to frank rupture later on.

 - Accidental perforation during a breast biopsy for reasons unrelated to the breast implant, such as when your doctor is investigating a certain breast mass.

 - Compression during a mammogram may be one of the causes, so you might want to alert the technician to be careful while performing the test